GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 There is no single answer to this challenge that applies to all cases.
 Some will argue that conda_ provides the most general solution to this problem.
 My own experience is that if your computations include a supercomputer, you may find conda troublesome.
 Supercomputers are often administered via a granting system whereby some quantity of resources is allocated.
 Those resources include CPU hours and storage.
 If you exceed your allocation, you can no longer use the computer.

 ``conda`` does not work well in the supercomputer context.
-Shared facilities may penalise user accounts with many files [#]_ due to the significant overhead they can impose on performance of the file sustem.
+Shared facilities may penalise user accounts with many files [#]_ due to the significant overhead they can impose on performance of the file system.
 I have witnessed this effect with naive ``conda`` installs.
 In addition, supercomputer facilities often provide custom builds of core tools.
 For instance, higher performance builds of Python than what you will obtain from ``conda-forge``.

 If ``conda`` seems to be the only way to solve your case, make sure you only install the minimal dependency set.
 You can specify that set using a `conda environment yaml file <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`_, remembering to "pin" [#]_ your versions.